 It is here, in the "common sense," where full synesthetic "images" are assembled and then projected out through the entire body/soul complex, where the imagination resides.
 Its combined and unobstructed sensory experience is called "touch" by the poets, and "tactility" by Marshall McLuhan.
 It is the living energy of Eros.

 And yet -- according to McLuhan due to the domination of print and literacy, and according to Couliano due to soul-extinguishing repression of the Reformation/Counter-Reformation culminating in the general slaughter of the Thirty Years War (the two are tightly bound) -- for centuries the West has been disconnected from this centre.
 The linear, the literal, the rational, the categorical, the superficially visual -- single vision -- have been in full ascendance.

 Then, beginning as always with artists and other sensitives, the Romantics, the Symbolists, the Modernists aimed to challenge and subvert the prevailing tyranny of the senses.
-The expansion in perception enabled by their art eventually had its affect on science and technology, and most notably media technology -- perception made collective and extended across the Earth.
+The expansion in perception enabled by their art eventually had its effect on science and technology, and most notably media technology -- perception made collective and extended across the Earth.
 Sputnik enacted the final extension, Earth was wed once again to Sky.